Mohammad Shafiq

-Lieutenant General Mohammad Shafiq (born April 1934) is a retired three-star rank army general of the Pakistan Army.
-He also served as the Governor of Khyber-Pakhtunkhwa from 1999 to 2000.
+Mohammad Shafiq (born April 1934) is a retired three-star rank army general of the Pakistan Army.
+He also served as the governor of Khyber-Pakhtunkhwa from 1999 to 2000.
 He was appointed to that position on 21 October 1999 by General Pervez Musharraf.
 He then served as Pakistani Ambassador to Bahrain from 2000 to 2002.

 Early life and army career

 Mohammad Shafiq was born in Kohat in April.
 He was commissioned in the Punjab Regiment in March 1956 in the 13th PMA Long Course.
 Lt Gen(R) Mohammad Shafiq has been a high profiles career oriented officer while serving in Pakistan Army.
 He successfully raised XXXI Corps in Bahawalpur and added a defensive potent to Pakistan Army in southern region.
 Lt Gen (R) Shafiq was instrumental in carrying out Gen.(R) Aslam Mirza's defensive-offensive doctrine.
 This doctrine was successfully displayed in the Pakistan Army's biggest exercise called Zarb-e-Momin, postured against the Indian Army's Exercise Brasstacks.
 During his 35-year-long military career, General Shafiq served in some important positions, such as the Inspector-General of the Frontier Corps, a posting which provided him with great exposure to the affairs of the country's western borders as well as tribal affairs.